onymos-logo

 Yeah, well, IBM might disagree with that, since it repeatedly refers to Watson IoT as a platform on its own website.

-An IoT framework or an IoT platform?
-In 2024 it won’t matter anyway!
+A framework or a platform?
+In 2024, it won’t matter anyway!

 Still, knowing that there are some generally agreed-upon differences can help inform your decision-making and ensure you make the right choice for your next IoT project.